-- have a severe substance use disorder with long history of use; - have tried outpatient treatment, but relapsed soon after; - need to remove themselves from their current environment to get or stay sober; - have very few, if any, family or other social supports available; and, - who can commit to a long-term stay in a facility.
+- have a severe substance use disorder with long history of use; - have tried outpatient treatment, but relapsed soon after; - need to remove themselves from their current environment to get or stay sober; - have very few, if any, family or other social supports available; - Can commit to a long-term stay in a facility.

 Outpatient treatment.
 Outpatient treatment does not include living at a facility and is therefore more suitable for people with jobs or extensive social supports; it is also less expensive than inpatient rehabilitation.
 Outpatient treatment can vary in the types and intensity of services offered.
 Some outpatient models, such as intensive day treatment, are similar to residential programs in intensity of services and effectiveness.
-Additionally, many outpatient facilities (including Twin County Recovery Services) are able to prescribe addiction medication, such as
+Additionally, many outpatient facilities are able to prescribe addiction medication, such as Vivitrol and/or Suboxone, to assist with recovery (see list of outpatient treatment centers in the Rensselaer County Mental Health and Addiction Services Directory).

-Vivitrol and/or Suboxone, to assist with recovery (see list of outpatient treatment centers in the Mental Health and Addiction Services Directory).
 Typically, outpatient treatment is suitable for those who:

-- have a less severe substance use disorder or a shorter history of use; - have family/social support in their current environment; - wish to maintain their current employment/school status; - cannot commit to inpatient rehab; and, - have a history of being able to stay sober in the past.
+- have a less severe substance use disorder or a shorter history of use; - have family/social support in their current environment; - wish to maintain their current employment/school status; - cannot commit to inpatient rehab; - have a history of being able to stay sober in the past.

 Residential Services.
 Residential treatment is highly structured, with activities designed to help residents examine damaging beliefs, self-concepts, and destructive patterns of behavior and adopt new, more constructive ways to interact with others.
 Many residential treatment centers offer comprehensive services that focus on life skills, including employment training and other support services, onsite.
-Residential services include three levels of care: intensive residential rehabilitation, community residential services.
+Residential services include three levels of care: intensive residential rehabilitation, community residential services, and supportive living services.

 Intensive Residential Rehabilitation treatment centers, formerly known as therapeutic communities, are designed for individuals who are unable to participate in or comply with treatment outside a 24-hour structured treatment setting and who have substantial deficits in functional skills.
 Services provided at these treatment centers enhance the social and functional skills of individuals who may engage in inappropriate social behaviors, have poor personal care skills and/or have difficulties with activities of daily living.
-Samaritan Daytop Village in Ellenville is an example of a local intensive residential rehabilitation treatment center .

 Community Residential Services are designed to provide a safe, alcohol and drug-free therapeutic domestic environment for individuals who are homeless or whose home environment does not support treatment and recovery.
 These services are provided in conjunction with outpatient treatment services and other services as indicated in the treatment plan.
-Twin County Recovery Services, Inc. has a women's residence (Riverside) and a men's residence (The Red Door).
-See the Mental Health and Addiction Services Directory for additional residential treatment centers.

 Supportive Living Services provide independent living with limited supervision for individuals who are referred from other treatment facilities, who need an alcohol and drug-free residence with peer support, but who exhibit skills and strengths necessary to maintain sobriety and readapt to independent living in the community.
-St. Catherine's operates 8 apartments in Columbia and Greene counties for those in need of a supportive living environment.
-However, it should be noted that these apartments can be difficult to obtain as the demand is so high.
+It should be noted that these apartments can be difficult to obtain as the demand is so high.

 It should also be noted that, in addition to the three types of residential treatment options identified above, there are also facilities that provide inpatient rehabilitation and community residential services on the same campus.
-St. Joseph's Addiction Treatment Center in Saranac Lake is an example of this type of facility.